Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 <a name="backup-additional-lab-mgt"></a>

-## Back up additional lab management components
+## Back up additional Lab Management components

-If you use Visual Studio Lab Management in your TFS deployment, you must also back up each machine and component that Lab Management uses.
+If you use Visual Studio Lab Management in your Azure DevOps Server deployment, you must also back up each machine and component that Lab Management uses.
 The hosts for the virtual machines and the SCVMM library servers are separate physical computers that are not backed up by default.
-You must specifically include them when you plan your backup and restoration strategies.
-The following table summarizes what you should back up whenever you back up Team Foundation Server.
+You must include them when you plan your backup and restoration strategies.
+The following table summarizes what to back up whenever you back up Azure DevOps Server.

 | Machine | Component |
 | --- | --- |